This site is intended for U.S. healthcare professionals.

 Interim Care can help support your patients prescribed NGENLA*

 Interim Care must be requested by the physician.
 Patients must meet program criteria to receive the support.
-Interim Care support can range from 30 days to a maximum of 180 days depending on the type of coverage delay.
-Commercially insured patients only and may not reside in Massachusetts, Michigan, Minnesota, or Rhode Island.Specialty PharmacyEvery specialty pharmacy can dispense NGENLA.
+Interim Care support can range from 30 days to a maximum of 90 days depending on the type of coverage delay.
+Commercially insured patients only and may not reside in Massachusetts or Michigan.Specialty PharmacyEvery specialty pharmacy can dispense NGENLA.
 Once you have prescribed NGENLA, patients can receive their medication through:Every specialty pharmacy can dispense NGENLA.
 Once you have prescribed NGENLA, patients can receive their medication through:

 Specialty pharmacyA specialty pharmacy, which is approved by the patient’s health plan